-- ☐ Windows should be closed while driving or running the generator (if so equipped) to avoid drawing dangerous exhaust gases into the motor home. - ☐ If you suspect that exhaust fumes are entering the passenger compartment, have the cause determined and corrected as soon as possible.
+- Do not run the engine in confined areas, such as a closed garage, any longer than needed to move your motorhome in or out of the area. - ☐ Windows should be closed while driving or running the generator (if so equipped) to avoid drawing dangerous exhaust gases into the motorhome. - ☐ If you suspect that exhaust fumes are entering the passenger compartment, have the cause determined and corrected as soon as possible.

-If you must drive under these circumstances, close all the windows, and adjust the heating or cooling system to force outside air into the motor home (set the blower on high speed).
+If you must drive under these circumstances, close all the windows, and adjust the heating or cooling system to force outside air into the motorhome (set the blower on high speed).

-The best protection against carbon monoxide entry into the motor home is a properly maintained ventilation system and an active carbon monoxide detector.
-To allow for proper operation of the motor home ventilation system, keep the ventilation inlet grill(s) clear of snow, leaves or other obstructions at all times.
+The best protection against carbon monoxide entry into the motorhome is a properly maintained ventilation system and an active carbon monoxide detector.
+To allow for proper operation of the motorhome ventilation system, keep the ventilation inlet grill(s) clear of snow, leaves or other obstructions at all times.

-It is recommended that the exhaust system and vehicle body be inspected by a qualified motor home service center:
+It is recommended that the exhaust system and vehicle body be inspected by a qualified motorhome service center:

-- \Box Each time the engine is ready for an oil change. - \Box Whenever a change in the sound of the exhaust is noticed. - □ Whenever the exhaust system, underbody or rear of the vehicle is damaged.
+- ☐ Each time the engine is ready for an oil change. - Whenever a change in the sound of the exhaust is noticed. - ☐ Whenever the exhaust system, underbody or rear of the vehicle is damaged.